How To Have a Better More Balanced Life as a Working Mum

 This may make them more open to your future request for flexi-working or being able to finish early a couple of days a week.

-You could also check out work from home anywhere jobs to make life easier.
+You could also consider work from home jobs to make life easier.

 5. Learn to Say No